pronoiac/the-manual/the-manual.md

 Forces you never to make the wrong decision.
 There is no safety net to catch you when you fall.

-If you already have an account with a bank make the appointment with the manger or his assistant.
+If you already have an account with a bank make the appointment with the manager or his assistant.
 If not, get into any branch (the nearest to where you live will do as long as it's one of the big five).
 Open a current account and make that appointment.
 Do this on Monday afternoon while you're out and about.